 - Also, the form the C'tan, and possibly the Chaos Greater Daemons, take on the battlefield.

-- In both Warhammer 40K and Warhammer Fantasy, Chaos Demons are weak forms of the chaos gods.
+- In both Warhammer 40K and Warhammer Fantasy, daemons are weak reflections of the Chaos gods.

 - While not exactly a human (especially if you go by his toy design, which doesn't have organic features) Mata Nui from BIONICLE went through such a phase, after having been robbed of his own body, that of a Humongous Mecha Physical God, and forging a new, much smaller ( this time, a mostly organic) form for himself from sand.
 He lives with "normal" people for a while, but later swaps his body for another giant robot to beat the Big Bad.
 May count as a light subversion, as the people he met didn't regard him as a god, as they never even knew him, and those to whom he was a god didn't get to see him in this form.